Quantum simulation of FMO complex using one-parameter semigroup of generators

-\begin{enumerate} \item If second qubit was in state |$1\rangle$, state of qubit's first and third gets be NOT. \item If first and second qubit was in state $|0\rangle$, state of third qubit will be rotation. \item If first qubit were in state $|1\rangle$ and second qubit in state $|0\rangle$, state of third qubit will be flip. \end{enumerate} Given the above conditions we need two CNOT gate, a single qubit gate($R_y(-\pi/2))$ and a X gate. quantum circuit for implement of $U^{(1)}_1$ shown in Fig.1\\
+\begin{enumerate} \item If the second qubit was in state |$1\rangle$, apply controlled-NOT (CNOT) to gate $(X)$ on the first and third qubit. \item If first and second qubit was in state $|0\rangle$, apply the rotation gate $(Y)$ on the third qubit. \item If the first qubit were in state $|1\rangle$ and second qubit in state $|0\rangle$, apply CNOT to gate $(X)$ on the third qubit. \end{enumerate} Given the above conditions, we need two CNOT gate, a single qubit gate($R_y(\frac{-\pi}{2}))$ and an X gate.
+Quantum circuit for implement of $U^{(1)}_1$ shown in Fig.1\\